- Reference Number: HEY-791/2020

-- You may still feel tired or drowsy following the test due to a combination of lack of sleep and the effects of Melatonin.
+- You may still feel drowsy following the test due to a combination of lack of sleep and the effects of Melatonin.
 We recommend that you have someone to accompany you home after the test.

 - Under no circumstances should you drive until the following day.

 - Once you have left the department the recording will be reviewed by the Physiologist and then by a member of the medical team or Senior Physiologist who will send a report to the doctor who referred you for the Sleep EEG.
 This usually takes up to two weeks.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurophysiology Department (01482) 675339 or 675388.

 Most of your questions should have been answered by this leaflet, but remember that this is only a starting point for discussion with the healthcare team.

 Before any doctor, nurse or therapist examines or treats you, they must seek your consent or permission.
 In order to make a decision, you need to have information from health professionals about the treatment or investigation which is being offered to you.
 You should always ask them more questions if you do not understand or if you want more information.